 French employers say draft labor accord unacceptable

-PARIS (Reuters) - French employers will reject moves to overhaul rigid labor rules unless unions drop demands to tax short-term contracts more heavily than long-term ones, their leader said on Monday, suggesting talks this week could fail.
+PARIS (Reuters) - French employers will reject moves to overhaul rigid labor rules unless unions drop demands for heavier welfare charges on short-term job contracts, their leader said on Monday, suggesting talks this week could fail.

 Socialist President Francois Hollande called on employers and unions to strike a deal by the end of 2012 that would grant companies more flexibility in hiring and firing while giving more job security to workers on short-term contracts.

-Talks between the Medef employers' union and main labor groups spilled into January after talks broke up in December without a deal, with each side accusing the other of making unacceptable demands.
+Talks between the Medef employers' union and main labor groups spilled over to January after the last round broke up on December 21 without a deal, with each side accusing the other of making unacceptable demands.

 As talks resume this week, Medef chief Laurence Parisot said employers would be unable to sign a deal imposing higher costs for hiring on seasonal or short-term contracts.